Solon, OH

 The Role of Parents in Managing Dental Anxiety

-• Stay calm and reassuring during appointments.
+• Remain calm and encouraging

-• Share your own positive experiences with the dentist.
+• Share your positive dental experiences

 When to Seek Professional Help